zettajs/zettajs.github.io/guides/_posts/2014-10-01-Write-A-Recipe.md

 ---
 layout: guide
-title: How to Write a Recipe
+title: How to Share a Recipe
 author: Alan Languirand
 ---